apache/spark/docs/mllib-guide.md

-MLlib is a Spark implementation of some common machine learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimension reduction, as well as underlying optimization primitives:
+MLlib is a Spark implementation of some common machine learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, as well as underlying optimization primitives:

-* <a href="mllib-linear-algebra.html">Linear algebera</a>
+* <a href="mllib-linear-algebra.html">Linear algebra</a>
   * vector and matrix
   * distributed matrix
 * Classification and regression